Vacancy: Full Time League Organiser in West Yorkshire

 Contract & Career Progression

 - This role will initially be on a self employed contract.
 However we are looking for good people to have a long career at Try Tag Rugby Yorkshire.
-Provided performance is satisfactory, the initial contract will continue through until approximately August 11th when the summer seasons come to a close.
+Provided performance is satisfactory, the initial contract will continue through until approximately August 24th when the summer seasons come to a close.
 Depending on autumn playing numbers, there is a chance the contract might be extended until mid November.
-If performance is exceptional, this role could lead to Full Time and potentially permanent employment.
+If performance is exceptional, this role could lead to full time and potentially permanent employment.
 Opportunities for career progression exist with further management, back office and even franchising opportunities likely in the future.

-Applications close at 9am, Thursday 9th March 2017.
+Applications close the end of Tuesday 6th February 2018.
 Interviews may take place before the application closing date if potential suitable candidates have been identified beforehand.

 Please forward a cover letter and CV to email@example.com ASAP.